4paradigm/OpenMLDB/docs/en/deploy/compile.md

 - cmake 3.20 or later
 - jdk 8
 - python3, python setuptools, python wheel
-- if you'd like compile thirdparty from source, checkout [third-party's requirement](../../third-party/README.md) for extra dependencies
+- If you'd like to compile thirdparty from source, checkout the [third-party's requirement](../../third-party/README.md) for extra dependencies

 ## Build and Install OpenMLDB

 Building OpenMLDB requires certain thirdparty dependencies.
 Hence a Makefile is provided as a convenience to setup thirdparty dependencies automatically and run CMake project in a single command `make`.
 The `make` command offers three methods to compile, each manages thirdparty differently:

-- **Method one: build and run inside docker:** Using [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql) docker image, thirdparty already bundled inside image and no extra steps may take, refer to above section [Quick Start](#quick-start)
+- **Method One: Build and Run Inside Docker:** Using [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql) docker image, the thirdparty is already bundled inside the image and no extra steps are required, refer to above section [Quick Start](#quick-start)
-- **Method two: download pre-compiled thirdparty:** It downloads necessary prebuild libraries from [hybridsql-assert](https://github.com/4paradigm/hybridsql-asserts/releases).
+- **Method Two: Download Pre-Compiled Thirdparty:** It downloads necessary prebuild libraries from [hybridsql-assert](https://github.com/4paradigm/hybridsql-asserts/releases).
 This is the default behavior when building outside a hybridsql container.
 Currently it supports CentOS 7, Ubuntu 20.04 and macOS.
 The default command to build and install is `make && make install`
-- **Method three: compile thirdparty from source:** This is the suggested way if the host system is not in the supported list for pre-compiled thirdparty (CentOS 7, Ubuntu 20.04 and macOS).
-Note compiling thirdparty at the first time takes extra time to finish, approximately 1 hour on a 2 core & 7 GB machine.
+- **Method Three: Compile Thirdparty from Source:** This is the suggested way if the host system is not in the supported list for pre-compiled thirdparty (CentOS 7, Ubuntu 20.04 and macOS).
+Note that when compiling thirdparty for the first time requires extra time to finish, approximately 1 hour on a 2 core & 7 GB machine.
 To compile thirdparty from source, please pass `BUILD_BUNDLED=ON` to `make`:

    ```bash
    make BUILD_BUNDLED=ON
    make install